 - Too lightweight and unstable for some players

 The Wilson Clash 100 features Wilson’s FreeFlex technology, which makes the racquet more flexible and adaptable to lots of swing styles, offering more control.
+It’s also a very comfortable racquet, and grabbed the top spot on our list of arm-friendly tennis racquets.

 It also features Wilson’s StableSmart technology, which gives the frame added stability.
 It’s surprisingly stable for such a lightweight frame, but some players find that it’s too lightweight and unstable for their liking.